 Income Taxes - Deferred income taxes are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities, and their respective tax basis.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect of any tax rate change on deferred taxes is recognized in the period that includes the enactment date of the tax rate change.
-Realizability of deferred tax assets to their realizable value.
+Realizability of deferred tax assets assets assessed and, if necessary, a valuation allowance is recorded to write down the deferred tax assets to their realizable value.
 East Texas is a member of a consolidated group.
 We have calculated current and deferred income taxes as if we were a separate taxpayer.